|

 Alex Le Baut

 With a background in Marketing and International Trade, Alex has always shown a passion for languages and an interest in different cultures.
 Originally from Brittany, France, he has lived in Ireland and Mexico before spending some time back in France and then settling permanently in Spain.
-He works as Sales & Marketing Manager at AbroadLink Translations.
+He works as Chief Growth Officer at AbroadLink Translations.

 MEDICAL_DEVICE_EN